ethereum/ethereum-org-website/public/content/roadmap/danksharding/index.md

 ### Current progress {#current-progress}

-Full Danksharding remains several years away.
+Full Danksharding is several years away.
 Meanwhile, the KZG ceremony has concluded with over 140,000 contributions, and the [EIP](https://eips.ethereum.org/EIPS/eip-4844) for Proto-Danksharding has been fully productionized.
 This release went live on Ethereum Mainnet on March 13, 2024 ([slot 8626176](https://beaconscan.com/slot/8626176)), as part of the [Dencun](https://blog.ethereum.org/2024/02/27/dencun-mainnet-announcement) upgrade.

 ### Further reading {#further-reading}